-Lifespan: 2-3 years on average but up to 8 is reported
+- Lifespan: 2 to 3 years on average, but up to 8

-Size: Body is about 4 inches long, tail another 4 inches
+- Size: Body is about 4 inches long, and the tail adds another 4 inches

 Mongolian gerbils are not nocturnal although they are sometimes active at night.
 They go through several sleep/active cycles in the course of 24 hours.
 They are very curious and will explore anything so they can be quite entertaining to watch.

 Being social creatures, gerbils can become quite tame.
-They generally have a pretty agreeable temperament and are generally only inclined to bite if feeling threatened which is how they became popular as pets to begin with.
+They generally have a pretty agreeable temperament and are generally only inclined to bite if feeling threatened (which is how they became popular as pets).
 Hand taming a gerbil is usually quite easy and treats definitely help to speed the process.

 Gerbils also need a nest box to feel secure.
 Gerbils will hide out in their nest box and use it for sleeping.
 A sturdy wood or ceramic nest box is preferable to plastic since the plastic will quickly be destroyed by chewing.
 The wood will likely get chewed as well but tends to last a little longer.
 Clay flower pots are another possible choice to use as a gerbil nest box.